- Modern styling with a generous range of on-board technology

 The interior of the Outlander PHEV is also far classier than its predecessor with new switchgear, a smarter instrument cluster, the addition of ventilated seats in the back and more practically positioned USB ports to stay connected on the move.

-There are lots of soft-touch surfaces and whereas the previous model was starting to look a little dated and jaded round the edges, new Outlander PHEV is bang up to date.
+There are lots of soft-touch surfaces and whereas the previous model was starting to look a little dated and jaded round the edges, this Outlander PHEV is bang up to date.
 There are leather upholstered seats with power adjustment along with heating and cooling functions, plus improved bolster support.
 By driving the outgoing model followed immediately by the new it was quite evident that comfort levels have improved considerably.

 In The Car